2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/002_ComputerScienceFundamentals/007_Estimating_Complexity.md

 We will now talk about the most common Big-O notations, from "most efficient" to "least efficient".

 :::: pitfall ::::
 Be mindful of one specific thing: these notations simply tie how the algorithm performs in relation to how a certain variable grows (usually a dataset).
-If you know for certain that a dataset stays relatively small, an algorithm with a "worse **O()** may not make a huge difference or may even be more efficient.
+If you know for certain that a dataset stays relatively small, an algorithm with a "worse" **O()** may not make a huge difference or may even be more efficient.
 :::::::::::::::::

 ### O(1)